Can I use permeable resin jointing mortars with paving laid on an impermeable bed of mortar?

 Note: this article refers only to Two Part (2K or Two-Component) resin jointing mortars.

-Most of the One Part mortars (1K or polymerics, as they are sometimes known) are air-cured and so need any water used to wash-in the mortar to be rapidly drained away to allow the curing process to commence.
+Most of the One Part mortars (1K or polymerics, as they are sometimes known) are air-cured and therefore need any water that has been used to wash-in the mortar to be rapidly drained away to allow the curing process to commence.

 Should an impermeable bedding material cause the wash-in water to remain within the joint, it could delay and/or impair the essential curing process.
 Consequently, we recommend that the One Part products (polymerics or 1K) should only be washed-in when the bedding is known to be permeable and/or very free-draining.